 This relationship that balloons have to our own temporal nature means that they can be used in a darkly ironic and threatening way too.
 Take Stephen King’s IT, for example.
 He uses the figure of a clown to distort reality, taking something that is familiar to mask something much more sinister.
 The red balloon used in this story becomes synonymous with death and a symbol of evil.

 Artist Hans Hemmert used balloons to create a German Panther tank.
 Here we see balloons posing as a war machine.
 A tank is not a fun thing, it is a weapon.
 What does it mean to have a tank comprised entirely of brightly colored, fun balloons?
-At surface level there is the contrast between materials: we know that a tank is all heavy machinery, not at all like balloons.
+At the surface level there is a contrast between materials: we know that a tank is all heavy machinery, not at all like balloons.
 This dichotomy is both funny and alarming.

 A more profound message may become more obvious over time though.
 The balloons gradually deflate and thus the tank slowly begins to disintegrate.
-As Hemmert said himself, “it becomes an anti-war statement” (ref), empowered even further when, later, children were invited to play with the balloons as they detached and the tank completely fell apart.
+As Hemmert said himself, “it becomes an anti-war statement”, empowered even further when, later, children were invited to play with the balloons as they detached and the tank completely fell apart.
 Perhaps the slow decline of the balloons could be a metaphor for the gradual fading of the memory or effects of war.

 There is no doubt that children and balloons go together.
 From party balloons to those bought at the fairground, balloons create excitement and the thought of possessing one never fails to please.
 Bringing these flying objects into art can create the same sense of joy, even in dark places.
 A balloon brings a moment of happiness and we are attracted to that quality.

 The long, latex kind of balloon, that can be twisted and shaped to make objects is one of the most fun types.
-While they’re not really flying objects they appear in art as balloon animals and they are are hilarious!
+While they’re not really flying objects they appear in art as balloon animals and they are hilarious!
 I personally like Steve Martin’s approach in the movie Parenthood (and the squeaky noises that these particular balloons make when they’re being twisted).

 If balloon animals aren’t your thing, try some balloon people instead.
 Artist Larry Moss uses balloons in his art to recreate famous artworks with results that are both really funny and also very engaging.
 Check out this inflatable version of Grant Wood’s American Gothic!